 You may feel nauseous during and after an episode of dizziness, and in rare cases it may cause vomiting.

-Benign paroxysmal positional vertigo is probably caused by loose deposits (crystals or “ear rocks”) in what are called the semicircular canals of the inner ear.
+Benign paroxysmal positional vertigo is probably caused by loose calcium deposits (crystals or “ear rocks”) in the semicircular canals of the inner ear.
 This fluid-filled system of canals is part of the organ of balance (vestibular system).
 Special hair-like cells (“sensory hair cells”) in the three semicircular canals can sense whether your head is turning, and in which direction.

 Structure of the ear and the vestibular system

-In most cases, tiny crystals have collected in the posterior semicircular canal, although it is usually not clear why this happens.
+In most cases, tiny crystals have collected in the posterior semicircular canal, although it's often not clear why this happens.
 When you move your head, these crystals roll around the semicircular canal.
 This irritates the hair cells, which then transmit misleading information that doesn’t match up with the other sensory information the brain is receiving – like what the eyes are "seeing," for example.
 These conflicting signals lead to the dizziness.

 Structure of the vestibular system

-Less common causes of BPPV include skull injuries, ear infections, circulation problems or being bedridden.
+Less common causes of BPPV include skull injuries, ear infections, poor circulation or being bedridden.